First Horizon Park: Concessions

-Four permanent concession stands and several portable carts located on the concourse offer traditional ballpark foods including hot dogs, corn dogs, pizza, nachos, soft pretzels, popcorn, and ice cream.
+Three permanent concession stands and several portable carts located on the concourse offer traditional ballpark foods including hot dogs, corn dogs, pizza, nachos, soft pretzels, popcorn, and ice cream.
 Each stand also serves foods unique to and common in Nashville and the South, including Nashville hot chicken and pulled pork barbecue sandwiches.
 The stadium's second level has a bar, lounge, and concessions area with views of the field; it is accessible only by those with suite, party-deck, or upper-deck tickets.
-Certain menu items, such as prime rib tacos, sliders, and onion rings are only available on the second level.
+Certain menu items are only available on the second level.

 The Band Box

 Another specialty concession area is The Band Box, a 4,000 sqfoot outdoor restaurant and bar located on the right-field concourse.
 The restaurant serves variations on traditional ballpark foods including cheeseburgers, chicken sandwiches, jalapeño corn fritters, smoked chicken nachos, quinoa chopped salads, and local draft craft beer.
 It is accompanied by a 150-person bar to its rear overlooking right field.
 The bar has an adjoining lounge area with couches, televisions, ping pong, cornhole, foosball, and shuffleboard, which is open to all game ticket-holders.
 Patrons in the adjacent 4-top seating section can order food and drinks from The Band Box and have items delivered to their seats.
 On June 28, 2016, a 9-hole miniature golf course, called The Country Club at The Band Box, opened behind the restaurant between the bar and Fifth Avenue.
 Each of the nine holes exhibits art from different local or regional artists.
 It is open to game attendees for an additional $5 playing fee.